rory-bedford/antelop-docs/docs/source/ui/usage.rst

 Once you have opened the application, you first need to login.
 Your database administrator should have sent you your credentials.

-You can navigate through Antelope's different pages in the sidebar on the left.
+You can navigate through Antelop's different pages in the sidebar on the left.

 The first page allows you to search through any data in the database.
 The next set of pages are all involved in getting data into out various different SQL schemas, through uploading raw data and performing computations.
 With data in the database, you can then use our custom visualisation tools and analysis packages in the following pages.
 Finally, the admin page is for database administration and is not available for general users.

 Schema design
 ^^^^^^^^^^^^^

-We split our database into distinct schemas, which interconnect to form the full Antelope database.
+We split our database into distinct schemas, which interconnect to form the full Antelop database.

 First of all, there is the metadata schema.
 This contains just metadata about your experiments, animals and recording sessions, such as animal genetics or session datetimes.
 This is the schema you need to interact with first when adding data to the database.